DnD 5e Feats

 Resilient

-Gaining an ASI and a free proficiency in a saving throw with the chosen ability is amazing for spellcasters that rely on Concentration.
+Gaining an ASI in CON and a free proficiency in CON saving throws is amazing for spellcasters that rely on concentration.

-Typically, for casters that will be battling while concentrating on spells, the play is to get War Caster with your first ASI and then get Resilient (CON) when you’ve maxed out your primary stat (STR for Eldritch Knights, WIS for Forge Clerics, etc).
+Typically, for casters that will be wading into combat while concentrating on spells, the play is to get War Caster with your first ASI and then get Resilient (CON) when you’ve maxed out your primary stat (STR for Eldritch Knights, WIS for Forge Clerics, etc).

 Sentinel